des4maisons/til/til.md

     https://disjoint.ca/til/2016/04/25/useful-znc-commands/
 * The Nomad UI has a [demo site](https://demo.nomadproject.io/ui/jobs)
 * Cmd+ctrl+Q to lock your screen on OSX
-* Use [the github search documentation page](https://help.github.com/articles/searching-code/) to learn all the fancy things you can do with search.
-The [advanced search page](https://github.com/search/advanced) doesn't have nearly as many useful keywords.
 * downforeveryoneorjustme.com/<another-url> is a way of checking if another party sees something as being down
 * [Here are the available functions to apply to your datadog